• Skip to primary navigation

 Compiled by the Road Trip Alberta team

 Banff and Jasper tend to capture all the headlines of “best” places to be and camp in Alberta, but the mountainous western region of our province has so much more to offer.
-Instead, we suggest you think of Crowsnest Pass, Waterton Lakes National Park, and yes, David Thomspon Country.
+Instead, we suggest you think of Crowsnest Pass, Waterton Lakes National Park, and, yes, Nordegg and David Thomspon Country.

 Found east of the Icefields Parkway, almost smack dab between Banff and Jasper, it’s a region that offers remarkable scenery, numerous opportunities for outdoor adventures, and tremendous spots to camp.
-Anchored by the small town of Nordegg, it’s a destination that is growing in popularity but still mostly known as a local’s favourite.
-And it is with the generous advice of locals that we publish this post on the best camping in Nordegg and area.
+Anchored by the small town of Nordegg, it’s a destination that is growing in popularity but is still mostly known as a local favourite.
+It is with the generous advice of locals that we publish this post on the best camping in Nordegg and the area.

 Camping in Nordegg